Pope Francis Calls For Same-Sex Civil Union Law In New Documentary

 Advocacy groups representing LGBTQ people welcomed Francis' new remarks.

-"I'm very conscious of the tremendous impact that this could have, particularly for queer people in countries where there are no legal protections at this point, where they are very much subject to violence and to social marginalization," says Duddy-Burke.
+"I'm very conscious of the tremendous impact that this could have, particularly for queer people in countries where there are no legal protections at this point, where they are very much subject to violence and to social marginalization," Duddy-Burke said.

-"This is a significant step forward for inclusion and acceptance in the Catholic Church, letting LGBTQ Catholics know that being a person of faith and being LGBTQ are not mutually exclusive," said Alphonso David, president of the Human Rights Campaign, in a tweet following the news.
+in a tweet following the news, Alphonso David, president of the Human Rights Campaign, said, "This is a significant step forward for inclusion and acceptance in the Catholic Church, letting LGBTQ Catholics know that being a person of faith and being LGBTQ are not mutually exclusive."

 But the pope's latest comments drew some criticism.

-The remarks are a form of "pastoral outreach," says Bill Donohue, president of the U.S.-based Catholic League, a conservative group.
+The remarks are a form of "pastoral outreach," said Bill Donohue, president of the U.S.-based Catholic League, a conservative group.
 "It's not going to change doctrine.
 He doesn't have the authority to do that anyhow."

-He continues, "I think it's going to be greeted with a great deal of mass confusion on the part of the laity. ...
+He continued, "I think it's going to be greeted with a great deal of mass confusion on the part of the laity. ...
 I think the lack of clarity is the most disturbing thing about this."

-The documentary, by filmmaker Evgeny Afineevsky, tackles many of the issues championed by Pope Francis, such as climate change, income inequality, interfaith relations and migrant rights.
+The documentary, by filmmaker Evgeny Afineevsky, tackles many of the issues championed by Pope Francis such as climate change, income inequality, interfaith relations and migrant rights.

-Another remark in the film that could stir controversy among U.S. conservatives, Francis condemns the Trump administration's policy on family separation at the Southern border.
+In another remark in the film that could stir controversy among U.S. conservatives, Francis condemns the Trump administration's policy on family separation at the southern border.

-"It's cruelty, and separating kids from parents goes against natural rights," the pope said, adding, "it's something a Christian cannot do."
+"It's cruelty, and separating kids from parents goes against natural rights," the pope said, adding that "it's something a Christian cannot do."

-That's an echo of the pope's past criticism, in 2016, of then-candidate Trump's campaign promise to build a wall along the U.S.-Mexican border.
+That's an echo of the pope's past criticism, in 2016, of then-candidate Donald Trump's campaign promise to build a wall along the U.S.-Mexican border.